ruslanmv/ruslanmv.github.io/_posts/2022-02-25-Introduction-to-Convolutional-Models.md

 ## Introduction

-In order to understand the language of Neural Network in a propper way,  we will use the **Linear Algebra**, among the most mportant  definitions that we will use are:
+In order to understand the language of Neural Network in a propper way,  we will use the **Linear Algebra**, among the most important  definitions that we will use are:

 - Matrix
 - Digital image